Commerzbank (CBK) Given a €8.50 Price Target at Royal Bank of Canada

-Royal Bank of Canada set a €8.50 ($9.88) target price on Commerzbank (ETR:CBK) in a report issued on Thursday morning.
+Royal Bank of Canada set a €8.50 ($9.88) price target on Commerzbank (ETR:CBK) in a research report released on Wednesday morning.
 The firm currently has a buy rating on the financial services provider’s stock.

 Commerzbank Aktiengesellschaft provides banking and capital market services to private and small business customers, corporate clients, multinationals, financial service providers, and institutional clients worldwide.
 It operates through Private and Small-Business Customers; Corporate Clients; and Asset & Capital Recovery segments.